-Finding solutions to hard problems is one of my hobbies, from childhood.
+Finding solutions to hard problems is one of my hobbies, since childhood.
 This led me towards being an engineer and researcher.
 I chose computer science and engineering as my career path, due to the growing impact it has on everyone.
-My life goal is to be in a place, where my code, my research, my problem-solving skills make a positive impact on a large population around the world.
+My life goal is to be in a place, where my code, my research, and my problem-solving skills make a positive impact on a large population around the world.

 Having my school education from Maris Stella College, I was selected to the University of Moratuwa with the best A/L results in my school.
 I was able to be the batch 5th in the first-year field-selection examination at the University of Moratuwa, competing with over 700 best minds in Sri Lanka.
 I chose Computer Science and Engineering, to fulfil my dream to be a part of the digital disruption happening all around the globe.
+I completed my PhD on “Use of Reinforcement Learning in Self-tuning Database Physical Design Structures under Dynamic and Unexplored Workloads” from the University of Melbourne.

 I completed my industrial training in WSO2 Lanka (Pvt) Ltd (9 months).
 I worked in Sysco Labs, Sri Lanka as a member of the data team for around 4.5 years.
-In Sysco Labs, I was able to lead the Database Engineering team to build multiple large scale big data systems.
-Among them, Cake Data platform won the 1st runner up in the ‘Best Technology or Framework Innovation’ in SLASSCOM Innovation Awards 2019.
-Currently, I’m following my PhD on “Use of Reinforcement Learning in Self-tuning Database Physical Design Structures under Dynamic and Unexplored Workloads” at the University of Melbourne.
+In Sysco Labs, I was able to lead the Database Engineering team to build multiple large-scale big-data systems.
+Among them, the Cake Data platform won the 1st runner-up in the ‘Best Technology or Framework Innovation’ at SLASSCOM Innovation Awards 2019.
+Currently, I work as a Software Engineer, Amazon Web Services (AWS).